isfopo/windchimes/README.md

     - [x] Changing the scale sometimes does not stop chimes from previous scale for playing - cleanup in chime components not always happening
     - [x] buffer will fail if too many chimes are create and destroyed at once
     - [x] Animation will engage before user interaction, sound will not.
 As a result, there are animations without sound
+    - [ ] saved scales will only appear in menu after page is refreshed
+    - [ ] size not updating when chime is changed

 - Ideas
     - [x] Set that chimes do not play until user interacts